Analytical valuation of vulnerable derivative claims with bilateral cash flows under credit, funding and wrong-way risk: PDEs induced by the valuation problem for vulnerable contracts

-The solution $v:[0,T]\times\mathbb{R}_+^*\rightarrow\mathbb{R}$ to the linearised Cauchy problem from Corollary \ref{cor:pricing-pde-linearized} can be solved explicitly by using the Feynman-Kac formula, which gives a probabilistic representation for the pre-default function $v$.
-We state the following theorem.
+The solution to the linearised Cauchy problem \eqref{eq:pricing-pde-linearised} admits a stochastic representation which is derived using the Feynman-Kac formula.
+We give such representation in the following theorem, where we use the notation $\mathbb{E}_{t,s}(\cdot):=\mathbb{E}(\cdot|S_t=s)$ for conditional expectations.